• Skip to primary navigation

 • Share

 • Who doesn't like a sheet pan meal?
-All the flavor but far less dishes.
+With a few simple ingredients you have all the flavor but far less dishes making this an easy clean up.

 • Roasting each of these ingredients cooks them all to perfection.
 The leeks are crunchy, the tomatoes ready to burst and the butternut squash is golden brown and tender.